madagra/WordCounter/README.md

 counted are selected from a list contained in the file "dictfile" which must be present on the current directory.
 Only the first word of each line in the file is parsed by the program, all additional words are neglected.
-In order to have an almost constant search time, the dictionary words are stored on a hash table which is implemented using the standard chaining scheme, i.e. as an array of linked lists.

 ## Compilation
 For compiling simply type: